intershop/devenv-4-iom/doc/01_first_steps.md

-# Overview
+# First Steps

-The section First Steps is intended to guide you through all main parts of _devenv-4-iom_ based on simple examples.
+The _First Steps_ chapter is intended to guide you through all main parts of _devenv-4-iom_ based on simple examples.
 You will learn how to:

 * Set up an IOM for development,
 * Browse through the GUI of IOM,